 Once you pass security proceed forward and off to the right.
-The large building with a series of garages on a two-story building is your target and Ski Patrol Central will be on the left side of the building.
+The large building with a series of garages on a two-story building is your target and Ski Patrol Central will be on the left side of the building by the stairs.